 Data and Statistics on Wearing a Helmet

-According to the CDC, helmets reduce the risk of head injuries by 69%.
-They’re estimated to prevent fatal injuries by 37% for motorcycle operators and 41% for motorcycle passengers.
-Motorcycle helmets saved more than 25,000 lives between 2002 and 2017 alone.
+- According to the CDC, helmets reduce the risk of head injuries by 69% and prevent fatal injuries by 37% for motorcycle operators and 41% for passengers.

 The absence of a motorcycle helmet at the time of an accident doesn’t change who’s liable for the damages.
 If the other motorist was clearly responsible for causing the accident, you can still seek compensation even if you weren’t wearing a helmet.
 However, your compensation may be reduced depending on other factors involved.